 We present a novel method for calculating 2D electrostatic interactions that arise between different electrical field sources and polarisable, dielectric objects.
 Our work extends the AAA-LS method of \cite{trefethen2020numerical,costa2023aaa} to solve Laplace's equation for two-domain problems.
 This method is able to compute the electrostatic potential and resulting electrical field for problems with multiple point sources/sinks (internal or external to the polarisable material) and a uniform background field which cause an object with a fixed boundary to polarise.

-A motivation for developing this method was to study the role of floral geometry in flower-arthropod interactions.
-Throughout the analysis of section~\ref{sec:results}, we show that the presence of the flower can produce distinct electrical `signatures' or perturbations within the electrical field revealing information about the flower's shape, the quantity of pollen available or the possible presence of a predator at distance from the flower.
+Our motivation for developing this method came from studying the role of floral geometry in flower-arthropod interactions.
+Throughout the analysis of section~\ref{sec:results}, we show that the presence of the flower can produce distinct electrical ``signatures'' or perturbations within the electrical field revealing information about the flower's shape, the quantity of pollen available or the possible presence of a predator at distance from the flower.